World Web Technology

 Conclusion

 An innovative designer always loves challenges.
 If it is the case of WordPress theme development, then it is more challenging and interesting.
-There are various platforms that make this task easier for you.
+Various platforms make this task easier for you.
 One of them is WordPress.
 It is easy to design your theme using WordPress.
 All you have to do is to go through this tutorial as it is designed mainly for beginners.
 You will get great help from this.
 Happy Designing!